gemini-testing/testplane-retry-limiter/README.md

 ## How it works?

-Plugin sets retries threshold.
+Plugin sets retries and duration threshold.
 If it’s exceeded test will or will not be retried based on the result of `shouldRetry` function in config.

 For Gemini the rule is: if the test ends without result (nor `equal:false` nor `equal:true`) test will be retried if it’s attempts not exceeded.